lukasmartinelli-alt/yow-hackathon/README.md

 ## Dynamic Problems

-### Comments

-Use [Disqus](https://disqus.com/) for comments and embedd it into your sites.
+**Comments:** Use [Disqus](https://disqus.com/) for comments and embed it into your sites.

-### Forms

-Do you really need a contact form?
+**Forms:** Do you really need a contact form?
 Perhaps a simple mail address will be just as good.
 However there are form generators like [Wufoo](http://www.wufoo.com/).

-### Search

-People don't want to use your custom search!
+**Search:** People don't want to use your custom search!
 Just make sure you can be found via Google.

 # Inspiration